ajana13/Resumeble/userStories.md

 9. As a candidate, I want to be able edit my profile information or change details for updating and improving my profile.

 10. As a candidate, I want to have an option to auto-fill my profile by uploading a resume.

+### Create Resume
+11. As a candidate, I need to be able to paste a job description and have a resume tailored for that job with my current profile.

+12. As a candidate, I need to be able to make changes easily to the generated resume to personalize it even further.